kantonopoulos/HDAnalyzeR/README.md

 ## Usage

-The following example showcases how to perform a differential expression analysis.
+The following example showcases how to perform differential expression analysis and plot the results.
 It is one of the many features of HDAnalyzeR.
 A complete guide is available through [package's documentation](https://hda1472.github.io/HDAnalyzeR/).

 ``` r
 library(HDAnalyzeR)